MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSiteDesignRights.md

 ### Example 1

-The following example gets the rights for a site design.
+This example gets the rights for a site design.

 ```powershell
 PS C:\> Get-SPOSiteDesignRights 607aed52-6d61-490a-b692-c0f58a6981a1